-All programs will be formatted and proofread by the Hayes School of Music staff and the Associate Dean for Academic Affairs.
+All programs will be formatted and proofread by the Hayes School of Music staff in collaboration with the Student and their Applied Instructor.
 It is the responsibility of the performer to, as accurately as possible, submit title page and program content free from grammatical and spelling errors.
 All diacritical markings (i.e., accents, umlauts, cedillas, etc.) must be present prior to formatting.
 Birthdates and death dates of composers are required.
-Accompanists and additional performers are to receive citations in the program.
+Collaborative Pianists and additional performers are to receive citations in the program.
 Double check with each person for the manner in which they wish their name to appear.
 After submission of the program, a performer will be allowed one opportunity to make changes.
 After proofreading, the program will be made available to the performer for duplication.